 - Slower than a motorcycle or car

-Motorcycle Insurance plays an important part in keeping your motorcycle safe; whether it’s damaged, broken or beyond repair.
+Motorcycle Insurance plays an important part in keeping your motorcycle safe; whether it’s damaged, broken or beyond repair as a result of an insured event.
 The type of insurance policy you choose will determine how you are protected in case of an accident.

-Make sure to have a valid motorcycle license before purchasing insurance.
+Make sure to also have a valid motorcycle license before purchasing insurance.

-If you’re a beginner rider, who also needs to obtain a licence, then check out our state-to-state guide on how to get your motorcycle licence.
+If you’re a beginner rider, who also needs to obtain a licence, then you’ll also want to check out our state-to-state guide on how to get your motorbike licence.